kevinnilson/WebComponents4Kids/css.md

         color:lime;
       }

-      /* The tag with the id myothercolor are lime */
+      /* The tag with the id myothercolor are brown */
       #myothercolor{
         color:brown;
       }